cwmacken/carne-asada/README.md

 `npm run prod`

+## My Thoughts Behind Carne Asada

+I built this boilerplate because I was constantly frustrated by other boilerplates either being just hello world examples, overly complicated or poorly documented.
+Building your own boilerplate, doing the research on options, dealing with the bugs will make you a better dev in the long run.

+This project actually started as a Jquery [https://jquery.com/](https://jquery.com/) and Riot.js [http://riotjs.com/](http://riotjs.com/) project with a Node and Express backend.
+The original idea was to make a KISS (Keep It Simple Stupid) inspired framework a la [https://levels.io/](https://levels.io/) but my mentor pushed me strongly to use React and Redux out of fear that I would fall behind the curve (I had been working with React and Redux for the last year).
+While this project has grown and become more complex the core idea is still there, write your code, deploy your code and focus on the million other things that make a project/ business successful.

+-Conor

 ## Technologies Used

 You should know what you're using so you look smart and can use all the latest terms to up your nerd cred.